 Flying With an Emotional Support Animal

 Rules regarding flying with an emotional support animal have also been shifting recently.
-Delta, American, and Alaska Airlines have all refused travel to certain species of ESA recently after incidents onboard their flights involving ESAs biting, urinating, defecating, and otherwise being disruptive.
+Some major airlines have all refused travel to certain species of ESA recently after incidents onboard their flights involving ESAs biting, urinating, defecating, and otherwise being disruptive.

 Highly exotic ESAs such as peacocks are often refused travel, as are certain breeds of dog such as pit bulls.